tidalcycles/tidal-doc/docs/getting-started/windows_install.md

 ---

 **March 15 - STATUS**
-- The windows automated installer currently has a problem and should NOT be used until this is resolved.
+- **The windows automated installer currently has problems and should NOT be used until this is resolved.**
 - Using the Chocolatey `choco` package manager should be avoided until this problem is resolved.
+- Use the Manual Installation instructions below.

+---

 ## Automatic installation